hurter3/neighbourhood-crime/README.md

  To the right is a google map of the local area.
  As the user selects 1 or more piechart slices (being a crime category) the individual incidents are listed in a data table below.
  All selected categories will be listed in the "selected:" title above the pieChart.
- If a previosly selected slice is clicked for the second time then this is removed from the group.
+ If a previous selected slice is clicked for the second time then this is removed from the group.
  All relevant incidents will be reflected on the googles map via markers or cluster markers.

- On the navbar there is a Stop and Search link that will clear down the entire front page (pieChart, map) and display 3 interactive bar charts with Stop and Search activity.
+ On the navbar there is a 'Stop and Search' tab that will clear down the entire front page (pieChart, map) and display 3 interactive bar charts with Stop and Search activity.

+ There is ONE index.html page which is manipulated to appear as two pages and two JavaScripts (main.js & maps.js) to keep the funtionality seperate.

 ## Testing.